jarekb84/Grandus/.roo/rules-story-groomer/02-analysis-process.md

 # Mode: story-groomer - Analysis Process

 ## Objective
-Thoroughly review the provided User Story markdown file to identify any areas needing clarification or refinement *before* asking the user questions.
+Thoroughly review the provided User Story markdown file and available context to proactively identify any areas needing clarification or refinement *before* asking the user questions.
+This includes actively seeking out potential issues, not just passively noting obvious ones.

 ## Analysis Steps
 1.  **Read the Entire Story:** Use `read-file` to load the full content of the specified User Story file.
 Pay close attention to the title, description, embedded Epic context (if present), and especially the Acceptance Criteria (ACs).
 Note the current `status:`.